Canter on the beach - for the camera!

 on the beach

-Keen riders
+Keen Riders

 Drink at the lake

-Experience an exhilarating mountain to coast trail with a variety of scenery through the Alt Emporda region, with its beautiful villages, castles and churches.
-Discover unspoilt medieval villages like Besalu, Crespia and Bascara.
+Picturesque Catalan villages, varied scenery and the gallop of your life on a deserted beach through crystal surf.
+Experience an exhilarating mountain to coast equestrian trail with a variety of scenery through the Alt Emporda region, with its beautiful villages, castles and churches.
+Discover unspoiled medieval villages like Besalu, Crespia and Bascara.

-Continue along rolling hills and fields of wheat, poppies and sunflowers, with opportunities for faster riding to the coastal plains and on to the beach.
+Continue along rolling hills and fields of wheat, poppies and sunflowers, with opportunities for faster horseback riding to the coastal plains and on to the beach.
 The Alt Empurda region is brimming with culture, history and natural diversity.

-Good company, great riding, Andalusian X horses, comfortable accommodation and regional cuisine; this horse riding holiday has the classic formula for an unbelievable and unforgettable ride for competent riders who like many fast canters.
+Good company, great riding, Andalusian X horses, comfortable accommodation and regional cuisine; this horseback riding holiday has the classic formula for an unbelievable and unforgettable ride for competent riders who like many fast canters.

 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.

-Review received from LB of Gothenburg on 16/10/2022
+Review received from KA of Wiangaree on 03/11/2024

 Ride Summary